 3. Be patient

-- The Bushfire Season: A quick mention on this not as I can’t see a lot travellers coming down under and starting a fire.
-But note summer is a no fire zone.
-So, if you are camping, having a day trip out in the woods.
-Do not start a camp fire thinking roasting marshmallows is a good idea.
-Your bank account may not agree with you after a hefty fine.
+A quick mention on this not as I can’t see a lot travellers coming down under and starting a fire or for that matter being caught up in a bush fire, but it does happen.
+In the summer months of Australia there is a complete fire ban, that means, if you’re camping, having a day trip out in the woods, you can not start a camp fire thinking roasting marshmallows is a good idea, it ultimately may be a disaster.

 Even in the case that no tragic event unfolds and you haven’t accidentally torched the whole forest on fire, if you are caught starting a fire or using machine that can ignite flames, your bank account may be a little short after you receive a hefty fine from the authorities. if in doubt of what you can’t do during a fire ban, check out this website for further details.

 1. Summer in Australia is a complete fire ban

 2. No Campfires

 3. When trouble occurs listen out to local radio stations for advice

 6. The Sizzling barbecues are good to go